Showing posts with label Flying. Show all posts

 This morning I played ProFlight by Nick Brown of HiSoft - I jumped inside my Panavia Tornado to take it for a spin Maverick style.
 It runs fine on any Atari ST but will certainly benefit from faster computers: my Mega STE delivered an astounding framerate boost.
 As you can see from the animation, it's compatible with both display modes (mono shown).

-Now, I do remember labouring over ProFlight back in the day so wondered how my older (and wiser?) brain would cope with this monster flight simulator.
+Now, I remember labouring over ProFlight back in the day so wondered how my older (and wiser?) brain would cope with this flight simulator.
 The main emphasis is on simulated realism so you're out of luck if you thought this was an arcade-style combat shooter.
 However, that doesn't mean it's all work and no play because, once you've got over the hefty learning curve, there is an enjoyable and rewarding experience to be had.
 However, that curve is indeed hefty!

 Man, this is such a professional product and one that comes in a large box with a thick and weighty manual - it's like something you would expect from a real flight school!
 Yes, this is an incredible flight sim for techie gurus to drool over and certainly one of the most rewarding sims I have ever played.
 Please be careful and don't crash it O_o